connext/indra/README.md

 The above start command will build anything needed for you but you can also build stuff manually with `make`.

+Once everything builds & starts up, play with the app at `http://localhost` (the wallet module takes the longest to wake up, monitor it with `npm run logs wallet`)

 You can wipe all persistent data and restart the app with a fresh db using `npm run reset`

 You can run Indra in production-mode with `npm run prod` (or `npm restart prod`).